-Perhaps you might like to read this page together with together with the information contained in our page on Certification.
+Perhaps you might like to read this page together with our page on Certification.

 Spanish Academic Certificates

-To do this we make sure that our translation gives a proper and full equivalence of your Spanish subjects and grades.
+We make sure that our translations give a proper and full equivalence of your Spanish subjects and grades.

-Additionally, if it is helpful we will produce a glossary and explanation of your grades and area of study which you can use to support your translated document.
+Additionally, if it is helpful, we will produce a glossary and explanation of your grades and area of study.

 The Spanish Education System

-We explain below both the Spanish education system and the certificates awarded at each stage.
+We explain the Spanish education system and the certificates awarded at each stage.

 The Previous Spanish Education System

 Primary school education began at 6 years of age and continued until 14.

 This was known as Educación General Básica, abbreviated to EGB.